miracle0930/FlickrGallery/README.md

 - Users can use this application under both portrait and landscape mode.

 ## Usage
+- Xcode9, Swift4.
-- `git clone https://github.com/miracle0930/FlickrGallery.git` then you are ready to go.
-Flickr api key were pre-installed.
+- Just run `git clone https://github.com/miracle0930/FlickrGallery.git` then you are ready to go.

 ## Directory